Navigation Strategies:

-By using generic, simple strategies for navigating digital devices and completing various tasks, learners are provided with a broader method of instruction that can be applied to multiple devices as an alternative to memorizing task-based steps.
+There are some generic, simple strategies for navigating digital devices that can be used to complete various tasks.
+These can be applied to various devices as an alternative to memorizing task-based steps.

 Read it Like a Book